 These scholarships, provided by the Sandman Hotel Group (UK) Ltd, are available to home students accepted on to an undergraduate degree programme in either the School of Mechanical and Systems Engineering or the School of Computing Science.

 Each scholarship is worth £2,500 per year.

-See Sandman Scholarship for further details including eligibility and how to apply.
+See the Sandman Scholarship pages on the undergraduate website for further details including eligibility and how to apply.

 Each scholarship is worth up to £4000.

-These scholarships are awarded subject to applicants if three of their GCE A-Level grades are A*AA (or better) from any of the following four A-Level subjects: Mathematics, Physics, Further Mathematics or Chemistry.
+These scholarships are awarded to applicants if three of their GCE A-Level grades are A*AA (or better) from any of the following four A Level subjects:

 Students who choose us as their Insurance Choice or are offered a place through UCAS Clearing are not eligible for these Scholarships.